tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 - DHCP provides the default route to exit to the internet
 - Tunnel is established by using the default route
-- BABELD receives the ip address from the neighbour on the other side of the tunnel
+- BABELD receives the IP address from the neighbour on the other side of the tunnel
 - The default route gets replaced with the EXIT NODE
 - All internet traffic is rerouted through the tunnel
 - Since the tunnel uses internet traffic it is also rerouted